ivanshalashilin/Cavity/README.md

   effectively increasing the detection resolution, and allowing for more corrections per second.
 Our current setup only optimally allows for correction speed of $\sim$ 5Hz, even though we were driving the cavity at 15Hz.
 With interrupts, we believe this could go $\sim$ 100-1000Hz

+- The data types in the code are **not set correctly to save putty data**.
+This does not prevent the STCL from running.
+The variables that are initialized as `unsigned long` should be changed to another type e.g. `double`.

 - Auto initialisation: The function generator DC offset needs to be manually adjusted for the correct locking configuration (780-1104-780).
 A better method would be to scan